Here’s the deal:

 Are They Available and How Long Can They Be Stored

-Fuel availability and storage affects the kind of dual fuel generator you will buy.
-Once you know the fuel types, you need in a dual fuel generator.
+Fuel availability and storage affect the kind of dual fuel generator you will buy.
+Once you know the fuel types, you need a dual fuel generator.

 Let’s find out: